-- a) The game officials for each league game shall consist of one referee and two linespersons or two referees and two linespersons, a timekeeper, scorekeeper, penalty box attendants and on-line scorer.
-Furthermore, the home team shall be responsible for the employment of the timekeeper, scorekeeper and penalty box attendants and online scorer, all positions shall be filled by adults.
-The four man system will be used for all games whenever possible. - b) All teams must have officials in home and away penalty boxes during all regular season and playoff games. - c) The Director of Officiating will be responsible to ensure that certified referees are assigned to all league games. - d) The host clubs shall pay the referees their fees as adopted by the league regulations.
-The rate will be \$90.00 for referees and \$70.00 for linespersons.
-Mileage will be paid at Hockey Manitoba rate. - April 2022 The league will provide central assigning of officials for all games The league may utilize out-of-region officials if required to provide the best officials for any or all games. - f) That the Director of Officiating be appointed at the league's annual general meeting. - g) To allocate \$3,000 towards referee development for the 2019-20 season.
-Furthermore, that each team pays an additional \$200 in fees for the 2019-20 season towards this incentive. - h) Referees will be required to observe all warm-ups. - i) All names of on-ice officials to be entered on the online scoring. - j) All teams in the Manitoba U18 AAA Hockey League are required to pay all referees and linespersons assigned to any preseason, regular season, tournament, or playoff game prior to the start of the third period for each assigned game.
+- The host clubs shall pay the referees their fees as adopted by the league regulations.
+The rate will be d) \$100.00 for referees and \$80.00 for linespersons.
+Mileage will be paid at Hockey Manitoba rate. - May 2024 The league will provide central assigning of officials for all games The league may utilize out-of-region officials e) if required to provide the best officials for any or all games. - That the Director of Officiating be appointed at the league's annual general meeting. f) - To allocate \$3,000 towards referee development for the 2019-20 season.
+Furthermore, that each team pays g) an additional \$200 in fees for the 2019-20 season towards this incentive. - h) Referees will be required to observe all warm-ups. - i) All names of on-ice officials to be entered on the online scoring. - April 2019 All teams in the Manitoba U18 AAA Hockey League are required to pay all referees and linespersons assigned j) to any preseason, regular season, tournament, or playoff game prior to the start of the third period for each assigned game.